-I took my doctor’s advice, and began to slow down and work on saying “no” to more people, more often.
+I took my doctor’s advice, and began to slow down, learn to lower stress and work on saying “no” to more people, more often.
 Turning down extra errands and even fun events is a great way to reduce stress.
 With less on your plate, there is more time to focus on your own health.

 Problem is, I’m a people-pleaser.
 I always love to help anyone I can, and saying no just isn’t that easy for me.
 This is something I continue to struggle with today, but I’m actively working on it.

 Another great stress-buster is just getting away from it all.
 My husband and I enjoy a few weekends a year in some really remote places with people we love and adore.